 Remote patient monitoring tools like these are helping fuel the transition toward value-based care and align incentives for patients, providers and payers.

 In the US, the Centers for Medicare & Medicaid Services (CMS) have begun facilitating this by shifting focus to outpatient monitoring and disease management.
 During the pandemic, this included payment parity for telehealth and in-person services.
 They continue to introduce new codes to support RPM, DTx and other telemedicine services.

-It’s still early days, however.
-RPM solutions are winning more public and private payer support, but it’s far from guaranteed.
-In terms of product strategy, companies need to plan for day one business models that will help them build the partnerships for their enduring success.
+It’s still early days, however, RPM solutions are winning more public and private payer support, but it’s far from guaranteed.
+In terms of product strategy, companies need business models that will help them build partnerships for their enduring success.
 This is especially true as more care moves into the home.

 To accelerate growth, RPM providers, technology companies, and investors should:

 - Identify and craft business cases that size the market potential, evaluate the business landscape and evolve as the market does